kyverno/website/content/en/docs/Writing policies/verify-images.md

     }
     ```

-3. Create IAM role and annotate Kyverno service account with it
+3. Create IAM role and annotate the Kyverno ServiceAccount with it

     ```sh
     eksctl create iamserviceaccount \